-A new idea of the quality coffee beans
+A new idea for the quality coffee beans

 The flavor potential of seeds analysis coffee